picocms/Pico/README.md

 #### Composer

 ###### Step 1 - for users
-[Download the *source code* of Picos latest release][LatestRelease], upload all files to the `httpdocs` directory (e.g. `/var/www/html`) of your server and navigate to the upload directory using a shell.
+[Download the *source code* of Pico's latest release][LatestRelease], upload all files to the `httpdocs` directory (e.g. `/var/www/html`) of your server and navigate to the upload directory using a shell.

 ###### Step 1 - for developers
 Open a shell and navigate to the desired install directory of Pico within the `httpdocs` directory (e.g. `/var/www/html`) of your server.
-You can now clone Picos Git repository as follows:
+You can now clone Pico's Git repository as follows:
 ```shell
 $ git clone https://github.com/picocms/Pico.git .
 ```